ggxchain/documentation/docs/metamask.md

 Network Name: Provide a name for the Golden Gate network.
 New RPC URL: Enter the URL of the custom network's RPC (Remote Procedure Call) endpoint. https://testnode.ggxchain.io for the Golden Gate testnet
 Chain ID: Input the Chain ID associated with the custom network.
-8866 for the Golden Gate testnet
+The Golden Gate testnet uses Chain ID `888866`

 Once you have filled in the required details, click the "Save" button to add the custom network to MetaMask.